-Care should be taken not to turn the upper receiver so that the bolt carrier can slide out the back of the upper receiver while the charging handle is unlocked.
-The bolt carrier will not fall out of the upper receiver as long as the charging handle is locked on the upper receiver.
+Care should be taken not to turn the upper receiver so that the bolt carrier can slide out the back of the upper receiver while the charging handle is still in place.
+The bolt carrier will not fall out of the upper receiver if the charging handle is still in the bolt.